paritytech/parity-bridges-common/deployments/README.md

 1. We're using the `rialto-millau` bridge compose file instead of `eth-poa-sub`
 2. We're using the `millau` network compose file instead of the `eth-poa` one

+One thing worth noting is that we have a _monitoring_ Compose file.
+This adds support for Prometheus and Grafana.
+We cover these in more details in the [Monitoring](#monitoring) section.
+At the moment the monitoring Compose file is _not_ optional, and must be included for bridge deployments.

 ### Adding Deployments
 We need two main things when adding a new deployment.
 First, the new network which we want to bridge.
 A compose file for the network should be added in the `/networks/` folder.
 Secondly we'll